CUBRID/cubrid-manual/en/sql/datatype.rst

 *   The functions that return **DATE**, **DATETIME**, and **TIMESTAMP** types can return a value of 0 for date and time.
 However, these values cannot be stored in Date objects in Java applications.
 Therefore, it will be processed with one of the following based on the configuration of zeroDateTimeBehavior, the connection URL property: being handled as an exception, returning **NULL**, or returning a minimum value (see :ref:`jdbc-connection-conf`).
 *   If the **intl_date_lang** system is configured, input string of :func:`TO_DATE`, :func:`TO_TIME`, :func:`TO_DATETIME`, :func:`TO_TIMESTAMP`, :func:`DATE_FORMAT`, :func:`TIME_FORMAT`, :func:`TO_CHAR` and :func:`STR_TO_DATE` functions follows the corresponding locale date format.
 For details, see :ref:`stmt-type-parameters` and the description of each function.

+.. note:: For literals of date/time types and date/time types with timezone, see :ref:`date-time-literal`.

 DATE
 ----